The name comes

 Family 000: Alexander and Joan Popham and Sidwell Milton

 Alexander is born about 1550 - this is based on the date of his marriage to Joan Popham in 1576.
 Joan is the daughter of Maurice Popham of St Gennys.
-Alexander is a husbandman in St Gennys - there are records of deeds and leases in the Cornwall Record Offfice: the first is dated 8/5/1576 and may be a settlement by father on his daughter; the second is 24/3/1580 and is perhaps for the new grandsonson; the third is in 18/7/1607 relating to lands known as Bastard in St Gennys.
+Alexander is a husbandman in St Gennys - there are records of deeds and leases in the Cornwall Record Offfice: the first is dated 8/5/1576 and may be a settlement by Maurice Popham on his daughter and her new husband (ref X112/139); the second is 24/3/1580 and is perhaps for the new grandson (ref X112/140); the third is in 18/7/1607 relating to lands known as Bastard in St Gennys (ref X112/142).
 It is possible that Joan dies and that Alexander marries again - in 1615 to Sidwell Milton.
-Sidwell dies in 1628 and there is no mention of any Uglow in her will.
+Sidwell dies in 1628 but there is no mention of any Uglow in her will.

 00: Benedict and Margaret